A query template defines the query logic required to analyze columns against regular expressions.

 - Set the database-specific regular expression if this expression is not simple enough to be used with all databases.

 The below example shows how to define a query template specific for the Microsoft SQL Server database.
-Main concept gives a detailed example on how to create a user-defined regular expression function on an SQL server.

 Before you begin

 You have selected the Profiling perspective of Talend Studio.

 - In the DQ Repository tree view, expand .